pj4533/OpenPics/README.md

 ## Contribute

 If you wish to contribute, send some pull requests!
 I'll update the app in the App Store whenever we get awesome pull requests merged in.

+## Versions

+* 2.1
+	* Redesigned for more iOS7 look
+	* Using layout-to-layout collectionview transitions
+	* Preparing to add new iOS8 features after WWDC

+* 2.0
+	* Support for iOS7

+* 1.x
+	* Original version(s)

 ## Contact